 - 6.1 General.
 The Administrator shall establish the effect (if any) of a termination of employment or service on the rights and benefits under each award under this Plan and in so doing may make distinctions based upon, inter alia, the cause of termination and type of award.
-For participants who are an employee of the Corporation or one of its Subsidiaries, a member of the Board, or provide other services to the Corporation or one of its Subsidiaries (collectively, "Service Providers"), the Administrator shall be the sole judge for purposes of this Plan (unless a contract or the award otherwise provides) of whether the participant continues to render services to the Corporation or one of its Subsidiaries and the date, if any, upon which such services shall be deemed to have terminated. - 6.2 Events Not Deemed Terminations of Employment.
+For participants who are an employee of the Corporation or one of its Subsidiaries, a member of the Board, or provide other services to the Corporation or one of its Subsidiaries (collectively, "Service Providers"), the Administrator shall be the sole judge for purposes of this Plan (unless a contract or the award otherwise provides) of whether the participant continues to render services to the Corporation or one of its Subsidiaries to the Corporation or one of its Subsidiaries to the Corporation or one of its Subsidiaries (collectively, "Service Providers"), the Administrator shall be the sole judge for purposes of this Plan (unless a contract or the award otherwise provides) of whether the participant continues to render services to the Corporation or one of its Subsidiaries and the date, if any, upon which such services shall be deemed to have terminated. - 6.2 Events Not Deemed Terminations of Employment.
 Unless the express policy of the Corporation or one of its Subsidiaries, or the Administrator, otherwise provides, or except as otherwise required by applicable law, the employment relationship shall not be considered terminated in the case of: (a) medical leave, (b) military leave, or (c) any other leave of absence authorized by the Corporation or one of its Subsidiaries, or the Administrator; provided that, unless reemployment upon the expiration of such leave is guaranteed by contract or law or the Administrator otherwise provides, such leave is for a period of not more than three months.
 In the case of any employee of the Corporation or one of its Subsidiaries on an approved leave of absence, continued vesting of the award while on leave from the employ of the Corporation or one of its Subsidiaries may be suspended until the employee returns to service, unless the Administrator otherwise provides or applicable law otherwise requires.
-In no event shall an award be exercised after the expiration of any applicable maximum term of the award. - Effect of Change of Subsidiary Status.
+In no event shall an award be exercised after the expiration of any applicable maximum term of the award. - 6.3 Effect of Change of Subsidiary Status.
 For purposes of this Plan and any award, if an entity ceases to be a Subsidiary of the Corporation a termination of employment or service shall be deemed to have occurred with respect to each Eligible Person in respect of such Subsidiary who does not continue as an Eligible Person in respect of the Corporation or another Subsidiary that continues as such after giving effect to the transaction or other event giving rise to the change in status unless the Subsidiary that is sold, spun-off or otherwise divested (or its successor or a direct or indirect parent of such Subsidiary or successor) assumes the Eligible Person's award(s) in connection with such transaction.